Skode-Studio/skode-studio/README.md

 ## Overview

-**Skcode Studio** is a modern, AI-powered IDE designed for building, testing, and managing **code agents** with ease.
+**Skode Studio** is a modern, AI-powered IDE designed for building, testing, and managing **code agents** with ease.
 It combines the simplicity of a lightweight editor with advanced AI features, enabling developers to focus on creativity instead of boilerplate.

-With built-in agent orchestration, debugging tools, and extensible plugins, Skcode Studio empowers teams to scale from prototypes to production-ready AI-powered systems.
+With built-in agent orchestration, debugging tools, and extensible plugins, Skode Studio empowers teams to scale from prototypes to production-ready AI-powered systems.

 ---